limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 `stefano` has an account in `pinkydb` and we have his SSH private key from above.
 I guess that's an open invitation to log in to his account via SSH.

 I log in to find his RSA private key protected by a password.
-It's not difficult to use `ssh2john` and John the Ripper to recover the password.
+In case you are wondering, it's not difficult to use `ssh2john` and John the Ripper to recover the password.

 ```
 # ssh2john id_rsa > id_rsa.hash